SuzeShardlow/SuzeShardlow.github.io/_posts/2020-05-07-get-on-with-it.md

 Lockdown.
 Many of us are spending 23 hours a day at home.
 We're all looking for ways to break the monotony.
 But somehow the pile of unfinished or unstarted projects seems no more appealing than it did six weeks ago...

-Back in April, I agreed to help my friend and Ladies Of Code (LoC) co-organiser, Sarah, set up her personal blog site.
-By that stage, only a couple of tech communities had taken their events online.
-We at LoC were trying to figure out if and how to move to virtual meetups, both in terms of content and tooling.
+Back in April, I agreed to help my friend and [Ladies Of Code (LoC) London](https://twitter.com/ladiesofcodeLDN) co-organiser, Sarah, set up her personal blog site.
+By that stage, only a couple of tech communities had taken their meetups online.
+We at LoC London were trying to figure out if and how to move to virtual events, both in terms of content and tooling.
 And then it hit me...

 Why not spend a Saturday afternoon doing our coding projects and invite LoC members to join us remotely?
 I was convinced that procrastination and lack of motivation were rife, whether or not people admitted it.
 I was also of the firm belief that vocalising your goals meant you were more likely to try and achieve them.

-And so, **Get On With It!
-Bring Your Own Project** was born.
-My inspiration for the name came from our other series: **Get Heard** for public speaking upskilling and **Get Into...** for tech roles under the spotlight.
+And so, [**Get On With It!
+Bring Your Own Project**](https://www.meetup.com/Ladies-of-Code-UK/events/269952192/) was born.
+My inspiration for the name came from our other series: [**Get Heard**](https://www.meetup.com/Ladies-of-Code-UK/events/268898891/) for public speaking upskilling and [**Get Into...**](https://www.youtube.com/watch?v=80YTIqciZW8) for tech roles under the spotlight.

-We figured that if nobody else turned up, we'd lost nothing except £15 on a Zoom subscription as we were going to work on our own projects anyway.
+We figured that if nobody else turned up, we'd lost nothing except £15 on a [Zoom](https://zoom.us/) subscription as we were going to work on our own projects anyway.

 ## Methodology